romanf-dev/magnesium-rs/README.md

 Unlike the original [magnesium framework](https://github.com/romanf-dev/magnesium) written in C, Rust version uses async functions and futures to make code more readable.
-Also, it uses no external crates except core::, no need for nightly, no macros, etc. so it may be helpful for those who want to dive into details.
+Also, it uses no external crates except core::, no need for nightly, no procedural macros, etc. so it may be helpful for those who want to dive into details.

 Features